session in AM is a token that represents a usually interactive exchange of information

 AM creates an authentication session to track the user’s authentication progress through an authentication chain or tree.
 Once the user has authenticated, AM creates a session to manage the user’s or entity’s access to resources.

 AM session-related services are stateless unless otherwise indicated; they do not hold any session information local to the AM instances.
-Instead, they store session information either in the CTS token store or on the client.
-This architecture allows you to scale your AM infrastructure horizontally since any server in the deployment can satisfy any session's request.
+Instead, they store session information either in the CTS token store.
+This architecture allows you to scale your AM infrastructure horizontally since any server in the deployment can satisfy any session’s request.